Salih Mustafa: Trial and conviction

 Mustafa was indicted for war crimes by the Kosovo Specialist Chambers.
 The indictment charged Mustafa with "arbitrary detention … cruel treatment … torture … and murder" of civilians in 1999, in particular ordering prisoners to be tortured at an internment camp in Zllash/Zlas.
 Mustafa's trial began on 15 September 2021 and was the first heard by the Kosovo Specialist Chambers.
 Prosecutors said that witnesses would testify at the trial that Mustafa had tortured them or had ordered their torture.

-In December 2022 he was convicted of the war crimes of arbitrary detention, torture, and murder, but not convicted of cruel treatment.
+In December 2022, he was convicted of the war crimes of arbitrary detention, torture, and murder, but not convicted of cruel treatment as the panel considered the allegation to have been subsumed into the charge of torture.
 He was sentenced to 26 years in prison.

 The verdict and sentence were criticized by some Kosovan Albanians.

+In December 2023, the "Court of appeals chamber" confirmed his convictions and reduced his sentence to 22 years of imprisonment.

+On September 10, 2024, the Appeals Panel in its new decision further reduced Mr. Mustafa's sentence to 15 years of imprisonment.